Maintaining SACSCOC Accreditation

 Although SACSCOC reviewers formally visit UNA’s campus every ten years, maintenance of accreditation is an ongoing process.
 Annually, the University submits two reports to SACSCOC: an institutional profile outlining general characteristics and enrollment information and a financial profile verifying financial stability.

 As part of the decennial review (2012) the University was required to prepare two major reports.
 First, UNA conducted a thorough self-evaluation to review its success in meeting each of the specified standards set forth by SACSCOC in the Principles of Accreditation: Foundations for Quality Enhancement.
 UNA developed narratives and a body of supporting documentation to justify its own assessment related to SACSCOC compliance.
-The resulting Compliance Certification Report was submitted in September 2011 for review during November 2011, by an Off-Site Peer Review Committee (composed of individuals from other SACSCOC institutions).
+The resulting Compliance Certification Report was submitted in September 2011 for review during November 2011, by an Off-Site Peer Review Committee (composed of individuals from other SACSCOC institutions from outside of Alabama).
 The Off-Site Committee made a preliminary assessment concerning compliance and shared the resulting report with the On-Site Review Committee.

 The On-Site Review Committee visited UNA’s campus February 28 – March 1, 2012, to verify the findings of the Off-Site Committee and to further assess the University’s compliance with accreditation standards.
 Additionally, the On-Site Review Committee examined the University’ Quality Enhancement Plan or QEP.
 UNA’s QEP, Building Success through Discovery: Imagine, Investigate, Communicate, is a multi-year plan to systematically infuse student research throughout the undergraduate curriculum.